 One of the keys to successful training is to incorporate active learning.
 People learn and retain more information when they are actively involved in the learning process.
-The good news is that employee training programs don’t have to be expensive or time consuming.
+The good news is that worker training programs don’t have to be expensive or time consuming.
 Whether you develop and conduct training yourself or hire an expert to do it for you, many of the tools and methods are available and ready to use or customise to your workforce.
 With some creativity and effort to make the materials engaging and relevant to the work being done at your facility you can boost the effectiveness of your training program.

-Employers who control noise through various methods may benefit in numerous ways:
+Duty holders who control noise through various methods may benefit in numerous ways:

 You will find a wealth of training resources online, including free, downloadable content that you can blend into your own training program.
 If time and resources are limited, consider purchasing ready-to-use training materials or hiring a third party to conduct the training and provide the materials.
 It is typically best to customize your training as much as possible to include information, images and examples from your own company.
 It may be easier to engage your workers and keep their attention when they feel like the content is relevant to the work they do and specific to your facility.

-Since learning styles differ from one employee to another, you will likely want to present information using various methods including written materials, video, audio and hands-on experiences.
-On method to make hearing conservation training meaningful for each person is to create materials that prompt the employee to think about the potential negative impact of NIHL on a personal level and how s/he will benefit from hearing well.
+Since learning styles differ from one worker to another, you will likely want to present information using various methods including written materials, video, audio and hands-on experiences.
+On method to make hearing conservation training meaningful for each person is to create materials that prompt the worker to think about the potential negative impact of NIHL on a personal level and how s/he will benefit from hearing well.

-Training materials may also need to be translated into languages other than English to facilitate learning for all the employees who attend training.
+Training materials may also need to be translated into languages other than English to facilitate learning for all the workers who attend training.
 You will also want to ensure the materials you use are at the right educational level for your work force – not too simplistic or too in-depth.

 Lastly, you should consider how you can make the training activities more interactive, for instance, using active learning techniques such as demonstrations, discussions, and games.